Secure Your Backups in a Customizable DR Cloud

 Examples of when IT professionals use StorageCraft Cloud Services:

-- Accessing files and folders immediately from anywhere you have an Internet connection when a hurricane or other disaster shuts down offices
+- Accessing files and folders fast from anywhere you have an Internet connection when a hurricane or other disaster shuts down offices (requires Cloud Plus)

-- Archiving important data so it’s available via a shipped BMR drive regardless of what befalls the business
+- Storing important data offsite so it’s available via a shipped BMR drive regardless of what befalls the business

 - Restoring systems and data to replacement hardware onsite using a BMR drive shipped from the StorageCraft data center